-One of the most popular destinations in all of the Great Smoky Mountains is Cades Cove.
+Cades Cove is one of the most popular destinations in all of the Great Smoky Mountains.
 This area offers a great opportunity to experience the lifestyle, traditions, and heritage of settlers who called Cades Cove their home.
 Several homes and churches in the Cove date as far back as the early 1800s.

 Photo opportunities are abundant in Cades Cove.
 It is five miles long, nearly two miles wide, and almost perfectly flat.
 Surrounded by beautiful mountain vistas and featuring lush open meadows, many visitors see deer, bear, wild turkey, coyotes, and other wildlife roaming freely in their natural surroundings.